cabforum/smime/SBR.md

 d. __Certificate Field:__ `subject:organizationIdentifier` (2.5.4.97)
    __Contents:__ If present, the `subject:organizationIdentifier` field MUST contain MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

    The organizationIdentifier MUST be encoded as a PrintableString or UTF8String.

+   The Registration Scheme identified in the Certificate MUST be the result of the verification performed in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).
 The Registration Scheme MUST be identified using the using the following structure in the presented order:

     * 3 character Registration Scheme identifier;
     * 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code "XG" SHALL be used;
     * For the NTR Registration Scheme identifier, if required under [Section 9.2.4](#924-subject-jurisdiction-of-incorporation-or-registration-field), a 2 character ISO 3166-2 identifier for the subdivision (state or province) of the nation in which the Registration Scheme is operated, preceded by plus "+" (0x2B (ASCII), U+002B (UTF-8));
     * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
     * Registration Reference allocated in accordance with the identified Registration Scheme

    Note: Registration References MAY contain hyphens, but Registration Schemes, ISO 3166 country codes, and ISO 3166-2 identifiers do not.
 Therefore if more than one hyphen appears in the structure, the leftmost hyphen is a separator, and the remaining hyphens are part of the Registration Reference.

    Examples:

     * `NTRGB-12345678` (NTR scheme, Great Britain, Unique Identifier at Country level is 12345678)
     * `NTRUS+CA-12345678` (NTR Scheme, United States - California, Unique identifier at State level is 12345678)
     * `VATDE-123456789` (VAT Scheme, Germany, Unique Identifier at Country Level is 12345678)
     * `PSDBE-NBB-1234.567.890` (PSD Scheme, Belgium, NCA's identifier is NBB, Subject Unique Identifier assigned by the NCA is 1234.567.890)

    Registration Schemes listed in [Appendix B](#appendix-b---registration-schemes) are recognized as valid under these guidelines.

    The CA SHALL:

    1. confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields);
    2. further verify the Registration Reference matches other information verified in accordance with [Section 3.2.3](#323-authentication-of-organization-identity);
    3. take appropriate measures to disambiguate between different organizations as described in [Appendix B](#appendix-b---registration-schemes) for each Registration Scheme;
    4. Apply the validation rules relevant to the Registration Scheme as specified in [Appendix B](#appendix-b---registration-schemes).

 e. __Certificate Field:__ `subject:givenName` (2.5.4.42) and/or `subject:surname` (2.5.4.4)
    __Contents:__ If present, the `subject:givenName` field and `subject:surname` field MUST contain a natural person Subject’s name as verified under [Section 3.2.3](#323-authentication-of-individual-identity).